 Your agent will show you the plans they have in mind (they should be giving you a couple of options) and help you pick a plan that works just right for you.

 Then, you’ll apply!
 You’ll be asked questions abut your health, habits, job and income.
-Be honest with your Adviser!
+Be honest with your Advisor!
 The questions will be very personal about your current and past health, (likely) as well as the health of your close family members.
 Your job and income will determine how much you can have coverage for – this is by law and not necessarily dependent on the Insurance Company.

 Whether it’s life or disability insurance, you’ll likely have to go through a medical.
 How that works will depend on many factors including the Insurance Company you’re applying with, health history, habits, etc. It can range from a phone interview to blood and urine samples or even special scans and tests.
 The Company needs to determine what they’re willing to cover you for with all the ‘information on the table’ so to speak.